nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   2a2.
 Amethyst prompts user to input in correct format <br>
   Use case ends

 2b.
-Duplicate entry entered by user
+Duplicate entry (entries with the same task name, type, date and time) entered by user

 > 2b1.
 Amethyst displays prompt message, requests user to differentiate entry <br>
   Use case ends